- Sales forecasting is the signal given by individual salespeople to their management and that sales give to the rest of their company.

 Sales forecasting is also different than sales goal-setting.
 While a sales goal describes what you want to happen, a sales forecast estimates what will happen, regardless of your goal. – Salehacker

-The first paragraph is fine, and the second paragraph is a nice idea, but it is not realistic because sales forecasts are known for being extremely inaccurate.
+The first paragraph is fine, and the second paragraph is a nice idea, but it is not realistic because sales forecasts are extremely inaccurate.
 And we have run into the same problem as a company.
-It is just extremely difficult to predict which customers will buy and which won’t.
+It is just tough to predict which customers will buy and which won’t.
 Our sales forecast (Brightwork Research & Analysis sells fact-checking and research services) accuracy is terrible.

 It is so bad that we actually don’t put much effort into sales forecasting.
 This is a point that is often lost, which is that forecasting has to have a certain level of accuracy to make it worthwhile.